 To avoid this type of scenario happening to you, you need Consent Orders or a Binding Financial Agreement.
 These documents do not involve the parties having to go to Court but give you the peace of mind of having your financial matters finalised for good.

-For further legal advice on your property settlement matter, contact us at Turnbull Legal Solutions.
-We offer a FREE 30 minute consultation.
+For further legal advice on your property settlement matter, contact one of our expert family Lawyers in Armidale.
 During our initial meeting we will set out the steps you need to take as well as provide you with an estimate of the costs involved in resolving your matter.